tyjhart/flowanalyzer/README.md

 ### **Quick Installation**

 You can go from zero to up-and-running with graphed flow data in less than one hour.
+Check out [the installation documentation](Install/README.md).

 ### **Flow Monitoring Protocols**